lucadibello/poc-teaclave-crash-isolate-svm/README.md

 make run-local
 ```

-The run spins up the topology once and executes four deterministic experiments before the crash occurs.
+The run executes the enclave-backed program once and runs four deterministic experiments before the crash occurs.
 Each experiment logs thread IDs for enclave creation, service invocation, and destruction so that thread-affinity issues are easy to spot.

 ### Test Matrix